EdD, University of Massachusetts Amherst

 Sweitzer’s scholarship focuses largely in internships, service-learning, and experiential education.
 His book, The Successful Internship: Personal, Professional, and Civic Development, published in 1999 with a second edition issued in 2003, a third in 2008, and a fourth in 2013, weaves theory, research, and practice into an understanding of the internship as a culminating learning experience, and has drawn praise from some of the leading names in service-learning, engaged learning, and education for citizenship.
 He is on the editorial boards for the journals Human Service Education and Human Services Today, and has published widely in the field.

 Sweitzer has rendered outstanding service to his profession, the University, and the community.
 He is a past winner of the Lenore McNeer Award for Outstanding Contribution to the Human Services Profession, and the Miriam Clubok Award for Outstanding Contribution to Human Service Education.
 He has served on numerous campus committees, including the Task Force on Diversity and the Values Committee.
-He co-chaired the steering committee during the University’s most recent comprehensive review by the New England Association of Schools and Colleges (NEASC) and chaired the Library Master Planning Steering Committee.
+He co-chaired the steering committee during the University’s most recent comprehensive review by the New England Commission of Higher Education (NECHE) and chaired the Library Master Planning Steering Committee.

 In the community, Sweitzer spent nine years on the board of Interval House, Connecticut’s largest anti-domestic violence organization, including three years as president.
 He served for 20 years on the Juvenile Review Board in his home community of Suffield.

-Sweitzer holds both a doctorate and master’s degree in education from the University of Massachusetts, and a bachelor’s degree in American Civilization from the University of Pennsylvania.
+Sweitzer holds both a doctorate and master’s degree in education from the University of Massachusetts Amherst, and a bachelor’s degree in American Civilization from the University of Pennsylvania.